-- (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of this regulation- - (a) funds are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.
+- (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of this regulation- - (a) funds are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.

-Making economic resources available to designated person
+Making economic resources available to designated persons